Skin Tag Removal

 Who removes skin tags?

-Patients who are looking to have their skin tags removed should schedule an appointment with an experienced board-certified dermatologist, such as Dr. Green.
-When you arrive for your appointment, Dr. Green will begin by examining the growth to diagnose the lesion.
-Different types of skin growths, such as skin tags, seborrheic keratosis, warts, moles, and pre-cancerous lesions, may require different treatment options.
-If a patient is experiencing skin tags, Dr. Green will assess the size, shape, color, and location to determine which skin tag removal method will work best.
-If your skin tag removal process requires a local anesthetic, be sure to disclose any relevant health information, such as allergies, before the procedure begins.
-While there are home remedies for skin tags available on the market, they are less safe and effective than undergoing skin tag removal treatment at the office of a qualified dermatologist.
+Patients looking to remove their skin tags should schedule an appointment with a skilled, board-certified dermatologist like Dr. Green.
+Upon arrival, Dr. Green will examine the growth to diagnose the lesion.
+Various skin growths, such as skin tags, seborrheic keratosis, warts, moles, and pre-cancerous lesions, may require different treatment approaches.
+If a patient has skin tags, Dr. Green will evaluate the size, shape, color, and location to select the most effective removal method.
+If the removal involves a local anesthetic, be sure to share any relevant health information, such as allergies, before the procedure.
+While there are home remedies for skin tags available, they are less safe and effective than treatments performed by a qualified dermatologist.

 What is the most effective skin tag removal product?